 Think about it.
 If you have a productivity tool, not all of your customers will use it in the same way.
 Some may use it for their teams.
 Yet others may use it to track their to-do lists.

 In this case, sending an email with two different headlines like “Increase your team productivity by 77% with our tool” and “Scale-up personal productivity by 64%” would work best for those different segments.

 Look at how Twitter adopts personalization by sending accounts’ recommendations:

 Power words are words that evoke a strong emotional response in the reader.
 These words provide an instant boost to dull, lifeless copy and compel the reader to open your email and take the desired action.

-However, instead of mindlessly Googling and using a list of powerful words like “amazing,” “sensational,” “mesmerizing,” start with a target emotion in mind.
-You can then search for power words related to that emotion and place them strategically in your email headline and content.
+However, instead of mindlessly Googling and using a list of powerful words like “amazing,” “sensational,” and “mesmerizing,” start with a target emotion in mind.
+You can then search for powerful words related to that emotion and place them strategically in your email headline and content.

-A hint of caution: Don’t litter your copy with power words, as they may not deliver.
-Use them in moderation for the proper engagement, leading to higher conversions.
+A hint of caution: Don’t litter your copy with powerful words, as they may not deliver.
+Use them in moderation for proper engagement, leading to higher conversions.

 4. Inculcate The Bucket Brigade Copywriting Method